yochaigal/cairn/wip/2e/variable-difficulty.md

 **Warden**: _"The men exchange a look.
 The mustachioed guard replies, 'No entry after dark.
 That's the rule.'"_

-> At this point, Lucius is putting on all his charm, and essentially trying to bribe the guards to gain entry.
-He is also the most at risk in this situation, as the two men are well-equipped to handle a lone traveler, and have backup besides.
+> At this point, Lucius is putting on all his charm and is essentially trying to bribe the guards to gain entry.
+He is also the most at risk in this situation, as the two men are well-equipped to handle a lone traveler and have backup besides.
 If it were required, Lucius would make the WIL save and not the guards.

 **Lucius**: _"Yes, I understand.
 But it isn't quite dark yet, is it?
 The Sun is only just setting.
 May I please enter?
 I'd happily start sharing my newfound wealth with you two first, if you catch my drift.
 Perhaps I could bring you each a well-earned beer?
 To show my appreciation, of course._"

 **Warden**: _"The two men exchange looks once more, but this time the other man replies, smirking.
 'Well... perhaps this once.
 The Sun hasn't truly set just yet.
 And we are quite thirsty, after all.'"_

 > The Warden made a ruling based on what was known about these men: they were simple village guards, they'd been working a long day, and they love beer.
-Perhaps with another character this wouldn't have worked, but Lucius is a Mountebank and his capacity for winning the confidence of his targets has been well established.
+Perhaps with another character, this wouldn't have worked, but Lucius is a Mountebank, and his capacity for winning the confidence of his targets has been well established.
 The guards let him in.

 ### Greater Risk For Greater Reward